-- unemployed persons, - students, - persons performing work on a basis of civil law contracts without voluntary sickness insurance, - persons engaged in non-agricultural business activities who have not been covered by voluntary sickness insurance.
+- unemployed persons, - students, - persons performing work on a basis of civil law contracts without voluntary sickness insurance. - persons conducting non-agricultural business activities who have not been covered by voluntary sickness insurance.

 The parental benefit does not depend on the income criterion and is payable for at least one year (52 weeks) from birth, adoption or taking the child into care.
-If during one birth at least 2 children are born in one delivery or at least 2 children are adopted or taken into care at the same time, the benefit period is longer.
+If during one birth at least 2 children are born or at least 2 children are adopted or taken into care at the same time, the benefit period is longer.
 It depends on the number of children born, adopted or taken into care.
-The benefit may be paid for up to 71 weeks.
+The benefit may be paid out for up to 71 weeks.

-In 2022, PLN 678.4 million was spent from the state budget on parental benefits.
-On average, 62.2 thousand such benefits were paid out monthly.
+In 2023, PLN 566.6 million was spent from the state budget on parental benefits.
+On average, 51.8 thousand such benefits were paid out monthly.